Is Daylight suitable for you?

 Although adverse events from CBT techniques are rare, there are some potential risks and thus Daylight may not be suitable for everyone.
 For CBT to work well, it does involve facing your worries and fears.
 So, there is a risk that you may feel some discomfort and anxiety as you use Daylight.
 This is actually how CBT works, and is quite normal.
 Of course, Daylight is there to support you.
 The program takes things a step at a time and at your own pace.
 You can also change some of the exercises to suit you better.
 For example, there is a relaxation program where you tense your muscles before relaxing them.
 If you find that too painful, you can modify it, or skip it altogether.

 Daylight should not be used to confront or challenge fears related to traumatic experiences or memories.
-Consult your doctor if you need help with difficulties related to a trauma.
+Consult a healthcare professional if you need help with difficulties related to a trauma.
 If you find that any part of the program is too much, or that you are getting more anxious, you should take it more slowly and gradually.
 It is also okay to stop completely.
-In that case we advise that you speak to your doctor about getting further help.
+In that case we advise that you speak to a healthcare professional about getting further help.

 Technology requirements